harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

-signing potentially compatible with a large amount of existing software and hardware wallets, as well as the [PSBT][topic psbt] data format, by allowing the signing of *virtual transactions* that look like real transaction but which can be safely signed because they aren't valid according to Bitcoin's consensus rules.
+signing potentially compatible with a large amount of existing software and hardware wallets, as well as the [PSBT][topic psbt] data format, by allowing the signing of *virtual transactions* that look like real transactions but which can be safely signed because they aren't valid according to Bitcoin's consensus rules.
 Hopefully, this improvement will allow generic signmessage to start to receive adoption.